Table of Contents

 - Surgery for bowel ischemia or kidney transplantation

-- Long-term monitoring involving urinalysis and blood pressure monitoring.
+- Long-term monitoring with urinalysis and blood pressure monitoring

 Progression and Prognosis of HSP

-Being a benign disease, the prognosis is excellent with spontaneous resolution.
-Initial episodes of the condition may last several months and there may be relapses as well.
-Complete resolution chances are especially fair if;
+Because HSP is a benign disease, the prognosis is excellent, with spontaneous resolution.
+Initial episodes of the condition may last several months and there may be relapses, however.
+Chances for complete resolution are positive if:

-- Initial duration of disease < 6 weeks.
+- The initial duration of the disease is <6 weeks.

-Children younger than 3 years have a mild course as well.
-The long-term prognosis of HSP depends on severity of renal and GI involvement, which are causes of considerable morbidity and mortality.
+Long-term prognosis of HSP depends on the severity of renal and GI involvement, which can cause significant morbidity and mortality.